 It is a valid concern to be afraid that these classes do nothing but ensure that the other girl (who is too drunk or out too late) is the one who is attacked instead.
 But these classes don’t make their students superhuman.
 The good courses – such as those approved by the National Women’s Martial Arts Federation (NWMAF) – will give a balance between the physical defense portion of the curriculum and mental/emotional exercises that help to build confidence and awareness.
 This is where they teach their students how to react to situations, how to remove themselves from a tense situation, and how to diffuse any hostility without violence if at all possible.
 These courses also have modifications to show women with disabilities how to play to their strengths in hopes of giving some sense of comfort.
 In these classes there is the emphasis of all choices made by the individual about how to react – to fight or not – are considered equally valid.

-• Teaching women that they must always be on the defensive is teaching women to be prisoners of rape culture, instead of changing what makes the rapists rape.
+These classes give women the strength to trust themselves and their bodies – something many women struggle with. - Teaching women that they must always be on the defensive is teaching women to be prisoners of rape culture, instead of changing what makes the rapists rape.

 I will admit that even I have thought this.
 But I have also decided that, in my own life, the best way for me to feel safe is to do both.
 I am a proponent of women having every possible resource available to make her feel safe as we reach out and educate society more about sexual violence and proper consent.

 For some women (survivors and women who have never experienced assault alike), self-defense becomes a form of self-care and self-love.
 In a world where women are constantly fighting their bodies and nitpicking at every flaw or defect, self-defense courses allow them to learn their bodies intimately.
 They witness their strength growing.
 These women become more confident and sure of themselves.
-For some survivors, this can be all the more helpful to their healing experiences when they feel the most beat down.
+For some survivors, this can be all the more helpful to their healing experiences when they feel the most beat down. - Fighting back will just make things worse.
+(Mostly referring to WOC and trans women of all ethnicities.)

 We all read the news and see the headlines that show us people of color are facing serious violence because of their race and because of the belief that no one will care about their pain.